A303 Project: Amesbury to Berwick Down by Stonehenge

 Stakeholder briefing, Amesbury

 Two Traffic & Access Group consultation events organised by Arup Atkins Joint Venture were held in Amesbury on 18 and 19 October 2016 attended by the following representatives:British Horse Society; British Motorcycle Federation; Campaign for Better Transport; Campaign to Protect Rural England; Friends of the Earth; Green Lane Association; Salisbury Reds; Trail Riders Fellowship, Wiltshire; Transport Focus; Wiltshire Bridleways Association; Wiltshire Fire and Rescue; Wiltshire Police.
-Stonehenge Alliance was not invited but some of their members were.
+Stonehenge Alliance was not invited but some of the above are members of the Alliance.

 The slides in the presentation below include an interesting analysis of traffic patterns by hour, by day, by month, by direction as well as maps showing past options and monuments in and around the World Heritage Site.